 Cup-A-Joe: This Raleigh-based coffee shop’s a popular off-campus spot for NC State students to hang out and have good coffee.
 You can find two Cup-A-Joe locations near NC State, one on Hillsborough Street and one in Mission Valley.

-Players’ Retreat: “A Raleigh tradition since 1951,” the Players’ Retreat is a cozy restaurant/bar that is a favorite among students and alumni, and was featured in the documentary Survive and Advance — about NC State’s 1983 championship basketball team — with a reunion of the former players.
+Players’ Retreat: “A Raleigh tradition since 1951,” the Players’ Retreat is a cozy restaurant/bar that is a favorite among students and alumni.
+It was featured in the documentary Survive and Advance — about NC State’s 1983 championship basketball team — during a reunion of the former players.

 Sushi Nine: Known for its BOGO deals, Sushi Nine is a go-to for sushi near NC State.
-The place burned down in January 2016, but don’t worry: Sushi Nine is planning a comeback!
-The restaurant is set to reopen in the late fall of 2017.
+The place burned down in January 2016, but don’t worry: Sushi Nine has risen from the ashes!
+The restaurant is open and still serving buy-one-get-one-free sushi.

 The Fan Favorites: Fast Food Restaurants We Love

-Cookout: Though Cookout is not unique to NC State, this one is a treasured student hangout.
-Since it’s open until 4 AM (5 AM on weekends) — and doesn’t have an indoor dining area — the Cookout on Western Boulevard is perfect for your late-night cravings for a milkshake, hush puppies, or whole burger tray to take back with friends.
+Cookout: Though Cookout is not unique to NC State, it’s still a treasured student hangout.
+Since it’s open until 3 AM (5 AM on Fridays and Saturdays) and doesn’t have an indoor dining area, the Cookout on Western Boulevard is perfect for late-night cravings for a milkshake, hush puppies, or whole burger tray to take back with friends.